Traditional rope rescue techniques use two, separate rope systems:

 Maybe neither.
 Maybe since we are asking how best to prevent falls we should be looking outside the rescue world to the tools and techniques used in industrial fall arrest systems.
 Self-retracting lifelines (SRLs or yo-yos) make excellent belay devices.
 Another option is using a vertical lifeline (tensioned with a weight on the bottom) and equipping the rescuer or patient with a Petzl ASAP or a Kong Backup.
 The biggest advantage of using these systems is that they don’t require an operator (which frees up some manpower) and they meet OSHA and ANSI requirements.
 The other advantage is that they work and can be equipped with shock absorbers which greatly lessen the shock loads on the rigging.

 Every situation is different, as are the skills of various teams.
-While two tensioned ropes might have some application somewhere, I prefer rigging that is as simple as possible.
+While rope rescue with two tensioned ropes might have some application somewhere, I prefer rigging that is as simple as possible.
 Currently I believe that the simplest rigging is a reversible mainline (one that can lower and raise) in combination with a fall protection system that reflects fall protection regulations and best practices.